jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/sc/sc-8.1.md

 ## Control Statement

-The information system implements cryptographic mechanisms to [prevent unauthorized disclosure of information; detect changes to information] during transmission unless otherwise protected by [organization-defined alternative physical safeguards].
+The information system implements cryptographic mechanisms to [Selection (one or more): prevent unauthorized disclosure of information; detect changes to information] during transmission unless otherwise protected by [organization-defined alternative physical safeguards].

 ## Control Objective